lennymalard/Conv-Linformer/README.md

 ### ⚡ Inference Time Analysis

-We compare the average inference time per batch for each model across different sequence lengths with $k$ set to 256:
+We compare the average inference time per sample for each model across different sequence lengths with $k$ set to 256:

 | Sequence Length  | Linformer (s)  | Conv-Linformer (s)   | Transformer (s) |
 |------------------|----------------|----------------------|-----------------|